Irvings11/Data-Analysis-Pet-Projects/global terrorism/README.md

 ## 📁 Dataset Overview: Global Terrorism

 This dataset provides a detailed record of global terrorist incidents from 1970 to recent years.
 Each row represents a single terrorist attack, with information on:
-I took this dataset from the https://www.start.umd.edu/data-tools/GTD website.

 - 📅 Date and location
 - 🧍 Number of perpetrators, killed and wounded